nims-spin-theory/MLIP_FTL/README.md

 **Selecting GPU Device**

-If multiple GPUs are available, you can specify which GPU to use with the `--gpu-id` flag.
+If multiple GPUs are available, you can specify which GPU to use with the `--gpu_id` flag.
 Available GPUs are displayed when script is used.

 **Other Available Parameters**